 So, what is the right mix?

-In my experience, the most innovative product engineering teams require a well led with deep experience, a small handful of senior developers to collaborate, lend their experience and challenge assumptions, a sprinkling of productive developers to fuel throughput, and a sharp, passionate all-star that’s a little wet behind the ears.
+In my experience, the most innovative product engineering teams require a well-led team with deep experience — a small handful of senior developers to collaborate, lend their experience and challenge assumptions, a sprinkling of productive developers to fuel throughput, and a sharp, passionate all-star that’s a little wet behind the ears.

 What does your experience tell you?
 How do you create high-performing teams?